Marble Roll STEAM Activity in the Sensory Bin

 Learn more about how these principles are realized in this activity at the end of the post.

-1. A plastic container measuring 12 x 16 inches (30 x 40 cm) is suitable for this activity.
+We used a plastic container measuring 12 x 16 inches (30 x 40 cm) is suitable for this activity.
 Your child should be able to pick up and handle the bin comfortably with both hands.

 Fillers should be small and lightweight so they slide around easily inside the bin, without adding too much extra weight for your child to hold.